End user

-In product development, an end user (sometimes end-user) (Note: When used as an adjective, end-user is generally hyphenated; when used as a noun, end user is left unhyphenated.
-Thus, "good end-user experience" versus "good experience to the end user".) is a person who ultimately uses or is intended to ultimately use a product.
+In product development, an end user is a person who ultimately uses or is intended to ultimately use a product.
 The end user stands in contrast to users who support or maintain the product, such as sysops, system administrators, database administrators, information technology (IT) experts, software professionals, and computer technicians.
-End users typically do not possess the technical understanding or skill of the product designers, a fact easily overlooked and forgotten by designers: leading to features creating low customer satisfaction.
+End users typically do not possess the technical understanding or skill of the product designers, a fact that can be easily overlooked by designers, which may lead to features with low customer satisfaction.
 In information technology, end users are not customers in the usual sense—they are typically employees of the customer.
 For example, if a large retail corporation buys a software package for its employees to use, even though the large retail corporation was the customer that purchased the software, the end users are the employees of the company, who will use the software at work.

 Context

 End users are one of the three major factors contributing to the complexity of managing information systems.
 The end user's position has changed from a position in the 1950s (where end users did not interact with the mainframe; computer experts programmed and ran the mainframe) to one in the 2010s where the end user collaborates with and advises the management information system and Information Technology department about his or her needs regarding the system or product.
 This raises new questions, such as: Who manages each resource?, What is the role of the MIS Department? and What is the optimal relationship between the end-user and the MIS Department?